vippsas/vipps-recurring-api/vipps-recurring-api.md

 Create a charge for a given agreement. `due` will define for which date the charge will be performed.
-This date has to be at a minimum two days in the future, and all charges `due` in 30 days or less are visible for users in the Vipps app.
-The `amount` of a charge is flexible and does not have to match the
+This date has to be at a minimum two days in the future (it is minimum one day in the test environment), and all charges `due` in 30 days or less are visible for users in the
-`price` of the agreement.
+Vipps app.
+The `amount` of a charge is flexible and does not have to match the `price` of the agreement.

 A limit is in place however, which is 10 times the agreement `price` during the